 As medical director of EFC, he enjoys teaching, training, and supervising other clinicians.
 He is a contributing writer for Thrive Global and a physician contributor author for Healthgrades.
 He is regularly asked and invited to give educational talks about adult ADHD to the community and other doctors, clinicians, and medical practices, including the healthcare teams that provide care to the big tech companies in Silicon Valley.

 Dr. Choy is a recognized thought leader in his field.
 He was selected to attend the Lake Nona Impact Forum, where leaders and visionaries from business, academia, government and industry sectors convene to drive innovative health and wellness solutions nationally and globally.
 He is a delegate of TEDMED, whose purpose is to influence progress in health, medicine, and technology.
 He is a member of the Mental Wellness Initiative of the Global Wellness Institute, whose mission is to empower wellness worldwide by educating the public and private sectors about preventative health and wellness.
 He shares his expertise in Neuroplasticity & Mental Wellness in a published White Paper, where his aim is to educate others in gaining a better understanding of brain plasticity throughout the lifespan.

 Dr. Choy lives in Silicon Valley with his lovely wife and wonderful son.
-He is diligent in incorporating wellness into his everyday life, practicing daily mindfulness meditation and yoga.
+He is diligent in incorporating wellness into his everyday life, practicing yoga and daily mindfulness meditation.
 He loves to golf, CrossFit, and trains year-round for half marathons and Spartan obstacle course races.
 He enjoys traveling the world to immerse himself in different cultures and has visited various countries and regions in Asia, Australia, Europe, and South America.
 Lastly, he is passionate about lifelong learning and dedicates himself to cultivating the well-being of others to make our world a better place.
 It is especially gratifying for him to see the direct positive impact of treatment in improving the quality of life for his patients.